yancyribbens/rwot8-barcelona/topics-and-advance-readings/did-fee-market-using-micropayments.md

 When a user earns a credential, that user may advertise or reveal data about his/her achievement.
-However, the user may not wish details of his/her Personally Identifiable Information (PII) to be surfaced and associated with that credential.
+However, the user may not wish details of his/her Personally Identifiable Information (PII) to be surfaced and associated with a credential.

 Issuer
 ======